-Insync Surveys has helped hundreds of organisations to measure and improve their employee engagement.
+Insync has helped hundreds of organisations to measure and improve their employee engagement.

 Employee engagement has a number of implications for an organisation’s profitability.
 This impact of is largely indirect.
 Through improving retention, customer loyalty, productivity, and safety; organisations are able to keep their bottom line healthy while engagement strengthens all of these factors.
 The diagram below illustrates this relationship.